A reassessment of LVE method and hemispherical power asymmetry in CMB temperature data from Planck PR4: Data and Complementary simulations

-We use cleaned CMB maps from \planck's public release 4 (PR4) data that were derived using the \sevem\ procedure.
-The \sevem\ cleaning procedure is one of the variants of the most commonly used internal linear combination (ILC) methods in real (pixel) space~\cite{sevem2012,plk18CompSep}.
-It involves forming foreground ``templates'' by taking differences of observed raw satellite maps (in thermodynamic units) from specific frequency channels that can serve as a proxy for one or more of the foregrounds present in the microwave sky.
+From \planck's public release 4 (PR4) data~\cite{npipe2020}, we use a cleaned CMB map that was derived using the \sevem\ cleaning procedure~\cite{leach2008,sevem2012}.
+The \sevem\ cleaning procedure is one of the variants of the most commonly used internal linear combination (ILC) methods in real (pixel) space.
+It involves forming foreground ``templates'' by taking differences of observed raw satellite maps (in thermodynamic units) from specific frequency channels that serve as a proxy for one or more of the foregrounds present in the microwave sky.
 As a result of such subtraction, the difference maps don't have any CMB signal in them.
-These difference maps are then subtracted with appropriate weights from rest of the observed maps (at other frequencies that are not used in taking the difference maps to form foreground templates) to get a \emph{cleaned} CMB map.
-For more details regarding the \sevem\ method, the reader may consult the original papers cited above.
+These difference maps are then subtracted with appropriate weights from rest of the observed maps (at other frequencies that are not used in forming foreground ``templates'') to get a \emph{cleaned} CMB map.
+For more details regarding the \sevem\ method, the reader may consult the original papers cited above. \commander\ processed PR4 CMB temperature map is also available along with 100 simulations at \nside=4096.
+However, we do not consider \commander\ map in our present analysis due to fewer number of complementary simulations.